Krapar - Գրաբար - Classical Armenian

 When the agent is a thing, the agent is in the Instrumental case:

-1 Verbs in Classical Armenian are designated by their first person singular form (e.g., սիրեմ, “I love”), rather than their infinitive form (սիրել, “to love”), due to the fact the infinitive ending -ել applies to both -եմ and -իմ verbs, and there would be no way to distinguish verbal pairs such as սիրեմ and սիրիմ, which share the same infinitive form.
+1 Verbs in Classical Armenian are designated by their first person singular form (e.g., սիրեմ, “I love”), rather than their infinitive form (սիրել, “to love”), due to the fact the infinitive ending -ել applies to both -եմ and -իմ verbs, and there would be no way to distinguish verbal pairs that share the same infinitive form.

-2 The only -ոմ verb is գոմ, which has only been recorded in third person forms, although other conjugated forms theoretically exist.
+2 The only ո verb is գոմ, which has been recorded only in third person forms, although other conjugations theoretically exist.

-4 In the Post-Classical period, the ending -իլ was used to distinguish -իմ verbs from -եմ verbs in the Present Infinitive, e.g., սիրիլ = “to be loved”.
+3 In the Post-Classical period, the ending -իլ was used to distinguish -իմ verbs from -եմ verbs in the present infinitive tense (e.g., սիրիլ = “to be loved”).

-5 Verbs in the Imperfect Indicative form are often rendered into English with a simple past tense.
+4 Verbs in the Imperfect Indicative tense are often rendered into English with a simple past tense.

-6 In the Post-Classical period, the ending -իւր was used to distinguish -իմ verbs from -եմ verbs in the third person singular Imperfect Indicative, e.g., սիրիւր = “he was loved” (from սիրիմ), versus սիրէր = “he loved” (from սիրեմ).
+5 In the Post-Classical period, the ending -իւր was used to distinguish -իմ verbs from -եմ verbs in the 3rd person singular Imperfect Indicative tense (e.g., սիրիւր, “he was loved”, versus սիրէր, “he loved”).

-7 The form գուցէ, “it may exist”, is often used in the adverbial sense of “perhaps”.
+6 The form գուցէ, “it may exist”, is also used in the adverbial sense of “perhaps”.

-8 In the Post-Classical period, these forms also gained the augment -էած.
+7 In the Post-Classical period, these forms also gained the augment է- (e.g., էած, not եած).

-10 Transitive verbs require an object to receive the action, e.g. Եւ նա ոչ ետ նմա պատասխանի, “And he did not give an answer (object) to her” (Matt 15:23.).
-Intransitive verbs do not take an object, e.g., … եւ անդ կայր յաղօթս, “… and there he stood in prayer” (Mark 1:35).
+8 Transitive verbs require a direct object to receive the action (e.g. Եւ նա ոչ ետ նմա պատասխանի, “And he did not give an answer (object) to her” (Matt 15:23.)).
+Intransitive verbs do not take an object (e.g., … եւ անդ կայր յաղօթս, “… and there he stood in prayer” (Mark 1:35)).
 Most -եմ verbs are transitive, and most -իմ verbs are intransitive.